coloquium/kollokvium/README.md

 10. Auto translate of Subtitles / captions ( from source to prefered langugee )
 11. Picture-In-Picture support (renders all streams into PiP element)
 12. Active speaker - Indication of who is talking
-13. Active speaker view / Grid view
+13. Active speaker view / grid view
-14. E2EE ( commin in 2.0 , currently in dev and will require Chrome 84+)
+14. E2EE ( commin in 1.8 , currently in dev (canary at https://dev-wss.kollokvium.net/) and will require Chrome 84+)

 ..and more